In this article, we will provide a detailed analysis of Nest thermostat error N262.

 The Nest thermostat works on electrical power but some components need a battery backup to be able to charge and function.

-Check the battery levels.
-Try to charge the battery to see if the issue gets resolved.
-If it does not work, replace the batteries with new ones.
+You can try to charge the battery to see if the issue gets resolved.
+If it does not work and your Thermostat is very old then you may need to replace the batteries.

 Fix 2: Invest in a Nest Power Connector